ifrountas/ifrountas/README.md

 ### Hi there 👋

-I'm Iakovos, a full stack software developer from Greece :greece: &nbsp;
+I'm Iakovos, a full stack software developer from Greece :greece: specialized on building things with WordPress&nbsp;

 I am a contributor to Open Source projects and WordCamp Organiser.
 I also love Running, Food, Video Games and Food. ( I know.. )